-Black mold is something that can invoke fear in any homeowner.
+Black mold under sink is something that can invoke fear in any homeowner.
 Mold is, however, a common problem that comes with dampness or moisture, making it a very common sight in bathrooms and under sinks.
 Depending on the size of the problem, you can get rid of mold under the sink by yourself with some disinfectant and masks.
 A mold issue too large will probably require professionals though, as the health risk posed will be greater.

 Mould occurs naturally outdoors, although it only becomes a problem inside when there is an issue with moisture, such as water leaks or high humidity.
 Because mould reproduces through spores, it’s important to address any moisture problem as soon as possible.
 The US EPA recommends drying all damp and wet materials in your home within 24 to 48 hours after a spill or leak occurs.
 Within this short time frame most mould won’t grow.
 If you’ve noticed a leaky sink in your kitchen or bathroom long after the issue started, most likely the mold has had enough time to establish itself.
 You’ll need to disinfect everything in the affected area, dry all surfaces completely and fix the leak to prevent mold from returning.